-Member organizations listed in order of join date.
+Member organizations are listed in order of join date.

-The following Steering Committee members are serving as staff of a member organization or in their personal capacity.
+The following steering committee members serving as in their personal capacity.

 Brandon Hunnicutt